 Offline-first architecture is ideal for:

-- Real-time collaboration requiring constant connectivity
+- Real-time collaboration that needs constant connectivity

-- Video streaming or large media that can't be reasonably cached
+- Video streaming or large media files

 Service Worker Fundamentals